 - Remove the container from the microwave and stir well.
 You will notice a thin layer of melted butter on the surface of the fudge.
 Set aside for 5 – 10 minutes to cool slightly.

-- Once the fudge mixture has cooled slightly, add ½ tsp orange extract.
+- Once the fudge mixture has cooled slightly, add ½ teaspoon orange extract.
 Stir it in thoroughly.
 The mixture should be thick and silky at this stage, and the melted butter should be incorporated following the thorough mixing.

 - Carefully pour the fudge into the tin (remember, it will still be very hot).
 Use the back of a metal spoon to coax it into the corners and level the top.
 Set aside to cool.